Schutzstaffel: SS Medical Corps

 At Auschwitz, the actual delivery of gas to the victims was always handled by the SS, on the order of the supervising SS doctor.
 Many of the SS doctors also conducted inhumane medical experiments on camp prisoners.
-The most infamous SS doctor, Josef Mengele, served as a medical officer at Auschwitz under the command of Eduard Wirths of the camp's medical corps.
+The most well-known SS doctor, Josef Mengele, served as a medical officer at Auschwitz under the command of Eduard Wirths of the camp's medical corps.
 Mengele undertook selections even when he was not assigned to do so in the hope of finding subjects for his experiments.
 He was particularly interested in locating sets of twins.
 In contrast to most of the doctors, who viewed undertaking selections as one of their most stressful and horrible duties, Mengele undertook the task with a flamboyant air, often smiling or whistling a tune.
-After the war, many SS doctors were charged with war crimes for their inhumane medical experiments and for their role in gas chamber selections.
+After the war, many SS doctors were charged with war crimes for their medical experiments and for their role in gas chamber selections.

 Other SS units

 Ahnenerbe

-The Ahnenerbe (Ancestral Heritage Organization) was founded in 1935 by Himmler and became part of the SS in 1939.
-It was an umbrella agency for more than fifty organizations tasked with studying German racial identity and ancient Germanic traditions and language.
+The Ahnenerbe (Ancestral Heritage Organisation) was founded in 1935 by Himmler and became part of the SS in 1939.
+It was an umbrella agency for more than fifty organisations tasked with studying German racial identity and ancient Germanic traditions and language.
 The agency sponsored archaeological expeditions in Germany, Scandinavia, the Middle East, Tibet, and elsewhere to search for evidence of Aryan roots, influence, and superiority.
 Further planned expeditions were postponed indefinitely at the start of the war.

-SS-Frauenkorps
+SS-Helferinnenkorps

-The SS-Frauenkorps was an auxiliary reporting and clerical unit, which included the SS-Helferinnenkorps (Women Helper Corps), made up of female volunteers.
-Members were assigned as administrative staff and supply personnel and served in command positions and as guards at women's concentration camps.
-While female concentration and extermination camp guards were civilian employees of the SS, the SS-Helferinnen who completed training at the Reichsschule für SS-Helferinnen in Oberehnheim (Alsace) were members of the Waffen-SS.
-Like their male equivalents in the SS, females participated in atrocities against Jews, Poles, and others.
+The SS-Helferinnenkorps (lit.
+'SS Women’s Auxiliary Corps') were female auxiliary members of the Waffen-SS.
+The organization was created to free men for combat by assigning women to non-combat support roles such as administration, communications, and logistics.
+Established in 1942 under the direction of Ernst Sachs, it was Himmler's intention to create a "sister organisation to the Schutzstaffel".
+Around 10,000 women served in the SS-Helferinnenkorps, in addition to 15,000 police auxiliaries.
+They were present in diverse areas, from the offices of the Reich Security Main Office in Berlin to the concentration camps.

-In 1942, Himmler set up the Reichsschule für SS Helferinnen (Reich school for SS helpers) in Oberehnheim to train women in communications so that they could free up men for combat roles.
-Himmler also intended to replace all female civilian employees in his service with SS-Helferinnen members, as they were selected and trained according to Nazi ideology.
+In 1942, Himmler set up the Reichsschule für SS Helferinnen (Reich School for SS Helpers) in Oberehnheim to train women in communications, again to free up men for combat roles.
+Himmler intended to replace all female civilian employees in his service with SS-Helferinnen members, as they were selected and trained according to Nazi ideology.
 The school was closed on 22 November 1944 due to the Allied advance.

-SS-Mannschaften
+SS-Gefolge

-The SS-Mannschaften (Auxiliary-SS) were not considered regular SS members, but were conscripted from other branches of the German military, the Nazi Party, the SA, and the Volkssturm for service in concentration camps and extermination camps.
+The SS-Gefolge (lit.
+'SS entourage') served as civilian employees without formal SS membership or combat training.
+They were affiliated with the Waffen-SS.
+Their roles were primarily administrative, working as guards and auxiliaries in concentration camps, with 3,517 female guards (comprising 10% of the total in January 1945), including around 200 at Auschwitz.
+Often trained at Ravensbrück, they took loyalty oaths and enforced camp policies tied to The Holocaust, sterilization, and euthanasia, and supervised prisoners, aiding Nazi racial policies.